nathanlong/nathanlong.github.io/about.md

 - I will always look for the clearest, most efficient solution, not the one that will make me the most money.
 - I am pretty knowledgable, but I will tell you if I don't know something.
 - If I don't know something, I will do my best to find out.
-- I'm a huge fan of animated gifs, you WILL see them in my emails to you.
+- I'm a huge fan of [animated gifs](http://gim.ie/buixd), you WILL see them in my emails to you.
 Fair warning.

+## Side Projects

+- [Dotfiles](https://github.com/nathanlong/dotfiles) - front-end development setup with extensive Vim configuration
+- [Writer](/vim-colors-writer/) - distraction-free writing environment for Vim